VuongMinhKhanh/Sales-Consulting-ChatBot/README.md

     ```

 ## Usage
 Once running, you can interact with the ChatBot through command prompt (venv activated): python chatbot.py.
-The ChatBot's localhost will automatically be shown and you can interact inquiries and receive sales consulting information quickly and accurately.
+The ChatBot's localhost will be shown and you can interact inquiries and receive sales consulting information quickly and accurately.

 ## Future Improvements
 Future enhancements will focus on expanding the product database, improving the language model's accuracy, and integrating additional features like user behavior analysis to further enhance the customer experience